 the Female will Rub/Preen loose Breast Contour Feathers into the Nest Cavity.

-Early Spring Nests Hatch by the end of May.
+Early Spring Nests Hatch From Late April to the End of May.

 (A Swan’s Birthday Equivalent.)

-Imprinting In Swans – A Newly Hatched Cygnet fixes its attention on the first object it Sees, Hears or Touches after it Hatches.
+on the First Object it Sees, Hears or Touches after it Hatches.

-Downy Cygnet The Stage before Feathers grow In.
+Downy Cygnets – The Stage before Feathers Grow In.

-Cygnets are covered with a Thick, Soft Down upon Hatching.
+Downy Cygnets are Covered with a Thick, Soft Down upon Hatching.

 Swan Cygnets are Precocial.

-Swan Cygnets are ready to leave the Nest as soon as they Fluff Dry and Rest a bit.
+Swan Cygnets are Ready to Leave the Nest as soon as they are Fluff Dry and Rest a Bit.

-When they leave the Nest they are ready to Eat on their own.
+When they Leave the Nest they are Ready to Eat on their own.

-where Food is available for the Cygnets to Graze on.
+where Food is Available for the Cygnets to Graze on.

 They Chirp and Whistle to keep Track of Each Other.